‘People Are Turning Into Monsters’: Americans Vote and Brace for Chaos

 Texas, a state where Democrats were holding out hope for a shocker upset, had already passed the total number of votes cast in the previous presidential contest before Election Day had even started, according to the Post.
 Still, legal wrangling continued, including in Houston’s Harris County, where tens of thousands of votes cast via drive-thru locations were unsuccessfully challenged in court by Republicans.

-As they have for several election cycles running, armies of election lawyers were bracing on both sides for what could come next.
+As they have in several past election cycles, armies of election lawyers were bracing on both sides for what could come next.

 Backed by Trump’s false allegations about voter fraud, ballot-counting deadlines have become a fraught topic as Democrats and Republicans face off over potentially decisive issues surrounding how late is too late for mail-in ballots to be received in order to get counted.
 In Pennsylvania, the state Supreme Court in September decided that mail ballots postmarked by Election Day and received by Friday would still count.
 But that issue could be revisited by a conservative-dominated Supreme Court despite its own choice last month not to hear the case prior to the election.